 Tips for Internal Training

-When you approach providing internal training, a recommended way to offer the developmental sessions is to have a facilitator or presenter meet with employees in a group weekly for a two-hour training session.
-These sessions can last for several years although you will want to limit the frequency over time.
+One way to offer developmental sessions is to have a facilitator or presenter meet with employees in a group once a week for a two-hour training session.
+These sessions can recur for several years, although you will want to limit their frequency over time.

-The key to the success of the training sessions is that the time together, the discussion, the shared training topics, the new information, and the shared reading both educate and build the team.
-With the appropriate facilitator who is tuned in to the language and culture of your organization, these sessions provide an effective approach to learning and employee development.
+The key to successful training sessions is that all the different elements—the time together, the discussion, the training topics, the new information, the shared reading—both educate and build the team.

-Additionally, learning comes in bites small enough to practice and participants are not overwhelmed with information.
-They also have the chance to discuss what worked for them of the lessons they applied in the workplace at the next training session.
+Additionally, the learning comes in bites small enough that participants are not overwhelmed with information and have an opportunity to practice what they have learned.
+They also have the chance to discuss the lessons they applied in the workplace and what worked for them during the next training session.